-- 1. The Director of Purchasing shall be issued a card, for use during declared emergencies, with a card limit of \$50,000. - 2.
+- 1. The Purchasing Agent shall be issued a card, for use during declared emergencies, with a card limit of \$50,000. - 2.
 The Purchasing Department shall be able to use the procurement card for purchases if the vendor accepts no other form of payment.